schellenberg/computerscience20/docs/_sources/Python/EasyGUI/Reference.rst.txt

 EasyGUI_Qt Reference
 ====================

 EasyGUI_Qt is inspired by EasyGUI and contains a number of different basic graphical user interface components.
 The version you are using is forked from `https://github.com/aroberge/easygui_qt <https://github.com/aroberge/easygui_qt>`_, and adds just a few changes to make things easier for students to use (improved install process by adding PyQt5 as a dependency, added get_file_name function).
 The following reference covers a subset of the functions that are most accessible to a student at the CS20 level, so you may want to read the `official docs of the original project <http://easygui-qt.readthedocs.io/en/latest/api.html>`_ if you would like to explore more usage options.
+If you explore the official docs, you may find it useful to know that you can call functions with only some of the arguments (this is called optional arguments).
+If you do this, however, you need to specify *which* argument you are passing, like ``easy.get_string(message="Some prompt/question:", default_response="Some string")``.

 Installation